* Subject to availability.

 Cruise in partnership with Europe 1

-In paraphrasing Charles Baudelaire, France’s leading radio station, Europe 1, is pleased to invite you on a voyage with an exceptional itinerary from Istanbul to Athens.
-Hosted by journalist Sébastien Guyot, this cruise brings together renowned French political commentators from Europe 1’s acclaimed “Le débat des grandes voix” programme: Gérard Carreyrou, Michèle Cotta and Robert Namias.
+France’s leading radio station, Europe 1, is pleased to invite you on a voyage with an exceptional itinerary from Istanbul to Athens.
+Hosted by journalist Sébastien Guyot, this cruise brings together renowned French political commentators from Europe 1’s acclaimed “Le débat des Grandes Voix” programme: Gérard Carreyrou, Michèle Cotta and Robert Namias.

 Born in Nice, Michèle Cotta is a journalist and writer.
 Having started her career in the print media (L’Express, Le Point), she moved into radio (editorialist at Europe1 and RTL, CEO of Radio France) then television (Information Director at TF1 from 1987 to 1992; Managing Director at France 2 from 1999 to 2002).